 This isn’t an exhaustive list but can help clarify responsibility levels

 Accountability is a triggering word for some.
-It elicits thoughts of control and micro-management – the very things I’m saying that empowerment isn’t!
+It elicits thoughts of control and micro-management – the very things I’m saying that a culture of empowerment isn’t!
 Is it possible that we’ve lost sight of what true healthy accountability is?

 Rather than being a stick to beat people with when they haven’t met expectations, accountability is “helping someone give an account of their ability.”
 It is less about punishment and more about support.
 Healthy accountability means that we know who is working alongside us to ensure we are successful in what we have to do.
 Accountability that isn’t dysfunctional encourages, champions, supports and listens – it doesn’t smite when things don’t go according to plan.